 What forms are required for a South Carolina name change?

 The State of South Carolina does not have a specific name change form.
 You must write your own petition to change the name, use a form prepared by a commercial service, or have an attorney write one for you.
-Click on the following link and search the South Carolina Code of Laws for more details: South Carolina Code of Laws Title 15, Chapter 49- Change of Name
+Click on the following link and search the South Carolina Code of Laws for more details: South Carolina Code of Laws Title 15, Chapter 49- Change of Namet

 Where do I file the forms for a name change in South Carolina?